ARIA Programmableplants Image

 Backed by £62.4m, this programme aims to catalyse a new generation of major crops that are more productive, resilient, and sustainable.

-Our goal: to unite expertise in synthetic biology + plant biology, opening pathways to a new generation of major crops and future-proofing our agricultural system.
+To unite expertise in synthetic biology + plant biology, opening pathways to a new generation of major crops and future-proofing our agricultural system.

 Why this programme